che-incubator/chectl/README.md

   -n, --chenamespace=chenamespace          [default: che] Kubernetes namespace where Eclipse Che server is supposed to
                                            be deployed

   -w, --workspace=workspace                Target workspace.
-Can be omitted if only one Workspace is running
+Can be omitted if only one workspace is running

   --kube-context=kube-context              Kubeconfig context to inject